steelbrain/steelbrain.github.io/_posts/2016-04-15-how-i-debug-node-js.md

 0. You can profile your apps for memory leaks and CPU time
 0. You can set breakpoints on the fly
 0. You can update running code from dev tools
+0. You can compile your files with babel and debug without banging your head in a wall using sourcemaps
 0. Basically, all the awesomeness of Chromium Dev Tools

 #### What's the side effect?